-Over the past couple of years, he has reprised the role of Batman for animated movies, The Killing Joke – opposite his Batman: The Animated Series co-star, Mark Hamill – and Batman: Harley Quinn (2017).
-The voice actor currently voices Batman on the animated show, Justice League Action.
+In more recent years, Conroy reprised the role of Batman for animated movies, The Killing Joke – opposite his Batman: The Animated Series co-star, Mark Hamill – and Batman: Harley Quinn (2017).
+The actor also voiced Batman for the animated show, Justice League Action.

 Prior to the role of Robin on Batman: The Animated Series, Loren Lester was quite a seasoned voice actor, having provided voice over duties on such shows as G.I.
 Joe, Defenders of the Earth and New Kids on the Block.
 After his stint on Batman, Lester voiced characters in Men in Black: The Series, Extreme Ghostbusters and Aaahh!!!
 Real Monsters, before taking on the role of Nightwing (the adult version of Robin), for The New Batman Adventures.